Britain's man in Havana urges Cubans to support England

 In a Foreign and Commonwealth Office blog, Ambassador Tim Cole put forward several reasons why he thought Cubans should rally behind Roy Hodgson's men - comparing the England coach to Cuban leader Raul Castro.

-"Just as in Cuba, the manager has years of experience and the team is built around a strong defense," he said.
+"Just as in Cuba, the manager has years of experience and the team is built around a strong defence," he said.

 He also sought to draw a parallel between the England team and the Cuban people, saying they are both racially diverse and had an emphasis on youth.